sandraglokken/Exercise3/README.md

 This exercise is part of of a three-stage process:
  - This first exercise is to make you more familiar with using TCP and UDP for communication between processes running on different machines.
 Do not think too much about code quality here, as the main goal is familiarization with the protocols.
  - Exercise 4 will have you consider the things you have learned about these two protocols, and implement (or find) a network module that you can use in the project.
 The communication that is necessary for your design should reflect your choice of protocol.
 This is when you should start thinking more about code quality, because ...
  - Finally, you should be able to use this module as part of your project.
 Since predicting the future is notoriously difficult, you may find you need to change some functionality.
-But if the module has well-defined boundaries (a set of functions, communication channels, or others), you *should* be able to swap out the entire thing if necessary!

-Note:
+Since network programming requires both sending and receiving to work at the same time, it becomes quite difficult to get right when just starting out.
+This exercise comes with a pre-made network server, so that you can incrementally create one part at a time.
+On the lab, this networking server is run on the machine near the student assistants (so you do not need to do anything to set it up), and also prints out a full log of everything.
+If you are working from home, you may want to run a server yourself, and [instructions to do so are found in this document](./working-from-home.md).

- - You are free to choose any language.
+You are free to choose any language.
 Using the same language on the network exercises and the project is recommended, but not required.
 If you are still in the process of deciding, use this exercise as a language case study.

- - Exactly how you do communication for the project is up to you, so if you want to venture out into the land of libraries you should make sure that the library satisfies all your requirements.
+Exactly how you do communication for the project is up to you, so if you want to venture out into the land of libraries you should make sure that the library satisfies all your requirements, and knowing how TCP and UDP work will help you make an informed decision.
 You should also check the license.
-- You need to be connected to the local network on the lab to contact the server

 Practical tips:
- - Sharing a socket between threads should not be a problem, although reading from a socket in two threads will probably mean that only one of the threads get the message.
+ - Sharing a socket between threads should not be a problem, although reading from a socket in two threads will probably mean that only one of the threads gets the message.
 If you are using blocking sockets, you could create a "receiving"-thread for each socket.
-Alternatively, you can use socket sets and the [`select()`](http://en.wikipedia.org/wiki/Select_%28Unix%29) function (or its equivalent).
+   - Alternatively, you can use socket sets and the [`select()`](http://en.wikipedia.org/wiki/Select_%28Unix%29) function (or its equivalent).
+Note that this is not the same "select" as in message passing - although its functionality is the same: it gives you the ability wait for activity on several connections simultaneously.
  - Be nice to the network: Put some amount of `sleep()` or equivalent in the loops that send messages.
 The network at the lab will be shut off if IT finds a DDOS-esque level of traffic.
 Yes, this has happened before.
 Several times.
  - You can find [some pseudocode here](resources.md) to get you started.

 Part 1: UDP